200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-10-TheDavidsonsAreNewinTown.md

 Gossip.

-One player must eventually say:
-“There’s a new family in town.
-They’ve bought old Kowalsky’s bakery.
+One player must eventually say: â€œThereâ€™s a new family in town.
+Theyâ€™ve bought old Kowalskyâ€™s bakery.
 Nothing will be the same now.
-Have you heard...”
+Have you heard...â€

 Gossip phrases - use when you want to...

-“Have you heard…” - establish new facts
+â€œHave you heardâ€¦â€ - establish new facts
-“Tell them, you've been there…” - when you want another player to expand facts or delegate other player(s) to defend your position
-“What's more…” - add to someone’s facts or defend your position “That doesn't sound so bad…” - when you don’t agree with someone but don’t want to stop current subject “I'm sure they're nice people, I’ve seen them…” - stop current subject and defend Davidsons.
+â€œTell them, you've been thereâ€¦â€ - when you want another player to expand facts or delegate other player(s) to defend your position â€œWhat's moreâ€¦â€ - add to someoneâ€™s facts or defend your position â€œThat doesn't sound so badâ€¦â€ - when you donâ€™t agree with someone but donâ€™t want to stop current subject â€œI'm sure they're nice people, Iâ€™ve seen themâ€¦â€ - stop current subject and defend Davidsons.
 Describe something nice they did.

-Game ends after 15 minutes or once you’ve said three nice things about the Davidsons.
+Game ends after 15 minutes or once youâ€™ve said three nice things about the Davidsons.
 ```
 ## Author Comments (if any)